After We Præy is:

 As of 2019, After We Præy finally has been able to release their debut full-length album, “Drop, Cover, and Hold On.”

-“We are so proud of this thing,” says Annie.
+“We are so proud of this thing,” Caleb continued.
 “We really poured our hearts and souls into it.”

 “It was such a long time coming,” says Dan.
-“It was such an unbelievable feeling to finally get it finished and out to the world.”
+“It’s such an unbelievable feeling to finally get it finished and out to the world.”

 “He knocked it out of the park,” says Caleb.
 “We can’t thank him enough for his time, creativity, and patience with us as we worked tirelessly to get this album done.”